Entanglement and chaos near critical point in strongly coupled gauge theory: Introduction

-Four-dimensional, finite temperature $\mathcal{N} = 4$ super Yang-Mills theory charged under a $U(1)$ subgroup of its $SU(4)$ R-symmetry, with chemical potential holographically corresponds to five dimensional 1RC black hole background \cite{Gubser:1998jb, Cvetic:1998jb}.
-The low and high temperature limits of HEE and HMI near the critical point are explored in 1RC black hole background\cite{Ebrahim:2020qif}.
+In this work we mainly focus on the analysis of entanglement measure of mixed state and its connection with quantum chaos from the perspective of the four dimensional strongly coupled $\mathcal{N} = 4$ super Yang-Mills theory charged under a $U(1)$ subgroup of its $SU(4)$ R-symmetry at finite temperature and chemical potential via the holographic computation in the dual five dimensional 1RC black hole background \cite{Gubser:1998jb, Cvetic:1998jb}.
+The analysis of thermodynamic stability in the strongly coupled field theory we consider here can be carried out in a one dimensional phase space characterized by a dimensionless ratio $\frac{\mu}{T}$ \cite{Ebrahim:2020qif}.
+Such an analysis ensures the existence of a critical point that corresponds to $\xi \to 2$ where $\xi$ is a dimensionless parameter in the dual five dimensional 1RC black hole background \cite{Ebrahim:2020qif}.
+It is very interesting to probe such critical point by the measure of mixed state entanglement as an order parameter of phase transition.
+Motivated by this fact, the low and high temperature limits of HEE and HMI near the critical point have been explored in 1RC black hole background\cite{Ebrahim:2020qif}.
 The author show that at and near the critical point the leading behavior of mutual information yields a set of critical exponents.
 Moreover, in \cite{Amrahi:2020jqg}, a numerical investigation of the EWCS holographically reveals that the EoP in the dual field theory at finite temperature ($T$) and chemical potential ($\mu$) behaves as a monotonic function of $\frac{\mu}{T}$ whereas the EoP behaves drastically different in the presence of a critical point.
-The investigation of the holographic butterfly effect is carried out within the background of a 1RC black hole.
+The analysis of the holographic butterfly effect is carried out within the background of a 1RC black hole.
 In this context, the dynamical exponent is determined through an expansion of the butterfly velocity in the vicinity of the critical point, as described in \cite{Amrahi:2023xso}.
 See \cite { Kraus:1998hv, Cvetic:1999ne, Cvetic:1999rb, Ebrahim:2018uky, Ebrahim:2017gvk}, for more holographic applications in this background.